DarqueWarrior/generator-team/generators/k8s/README.md

 ## Installing <a name="installing"></a>

-Please refer to the [home](https://github.com/DarqueWarrior/generator-team) repository to install the Yeoman generator
+Please refer to the [home](https://github.com/DarqueWarrior/generator-team) repository to install the Yeoman generator.

 ## Prerequisites <a name="prerequisites"></a>

-Along with an Azure Subscription and a VSTS Project, a few things have to be provisioned before running the generator:
+Along with an Azure Subscription and a Azure DevOps Project, a few things have to be provisioned before running the generator:

-1. A Kubernetes Cluster in either [Azure Container Services](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/) (ACS) or [Azure Kubernetes Services](https://azure.microsoft.com/en-us/services/kubernetes-service/) (AKS)
+1. A Kubernetes Cluster in [Azure Kubernetes Services](https://azure.microsoft.com/en-us/services/kubernetes-service/) (AKS)

 2. An [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) (ACR)

 3. A [Service Principal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks?toc=%2fazure%2faks%2ftoc.json) in Azure allowing your Kubernetes Cluster and your ACR to communicate

    - If an Azure account is not configured with the CLI, run the following and follow the prompts:

-      ```
+      ```AzureCli
       az login
       ```

    - The service principal can now be created by running the following:

-      ```
+      ```AzureCli
       #!/bin/bash

       ACR_NAME=<my-acr-instance>